Slashdot

 Re: (Score:2)

-I love the dumb fucks who think people who have been screwed are voting against their best interests if they don't vote Democrat.
+Actually he HAS been doing things since November 8th that may have affected this in a positive way.
+Sometimes just talking about doing something from the bully pulpit the president (and president elect) has can have positive (or negative) affects on the mind set of the people.
+Just the prospect of new/better policies can have a positive affect even before they can be enacted.

-Ample evidence of that will be soon forthcoming with the health care bill.
-It'll be interesting to see how the Republicans try to blame what they have wrought on Democrats, unless they plan to intentionally throw the 2018 elections.
+Case in point: Jimmy Carter and his "malaise speech" which was largely blamed for making the 70's seem worse than it was and depressi

 Not Even the Pretense of a Technical Angle?
-(Score:3)
+(Score:4, Insightful)

 Re: (Score:2)